-How to avoid High altitude sickness in Tibet is the second biggest hindrance and most underestimate topic, when it comes to many travelers whom i have either met or tours i have organize. please remember, high altitude sickness serious, no matter the level of your fitness is. even fittest person might get effect by it if its not consider serious and didn’t follow the recommendation of Tibet travel and tours experts or the advice from medical community.
+How to avoid High altitude sickness in Tibet is the second biggest hindrance and most underestimate topic when it comes to many travelers whom we have either met or tours we have organized. please remember, high altitude sickness serious, no matter the level of your fitness is.
+Even the fittest person might get the effect by it if it’s not considered serious and didn’t follow the recommendation of Tibet travel and tours experts or the advice from the medical community.

-I do have many visitors, who are very excited and makes lots of activity in Tibet, without having any knowledge or little knowledge about the high altitude.
-Many of them ends up accomplishing nothing as they plan.
-So it is must for every travelers to understand it and then learn to over come it.
+We do have many visitors, who are very excited and makes lots of activity in Tibet, without having any knowledge or little knowledge about the high altitude.
+Many of them end up accomplishing nothing as they plan.
+So it is must for every traveler to understand it and then learn to overcome it.
 If you listen to the advice of your doctor and your travel agency, you will have a great tour in Tibet without worrying anything about it.
-So i always tell my prospective clients to listen to me and follow the first three days as i would plan for them.
-Many don’t want to listen to me, and i loose many of prospective clients on this matter.
-Since i look for quality over quantity i don’t make tours for such clients.
-But trust me, I am born in Lhasa and even i too feel the altitude sickness when i do move the higher altitude.
-When ever I am driving across the high mountain pass I could dare to move out of the car in this fear.
+So we always tell my prospective clients to listen to me and follow the first three days as we would plan for them.
+Many don’t want to listen to me, and we lose many of prospective clients on this matter.
+Since we look for quality over quantity we don’t make tours for such clients.
+But trust me, We were born in Lhasa and even we too feel the altitude sickness when we do move the higher altitude.
+Whenever we are driving across the high mountain pass we could dare to move out of the car in this fear.

 What is the High altitude sickness?

-High altitude sickness maladjustment of body to the high alleviation of mountains.
-The body of many travelers are custom to the air pressure of low altitude.
-This means your body get abundance of air in low area.
-When you move to higher alleviation, this changes would make your body not adjust with the amount to Air due to lack of air density in High altitude.
-This makes your feel uncomfortable and even sick.
+High altitude sickness maladjustment of the body to the higher alleviation of mountains.
+The body of many traveler is customs to the air pressure of low altitude.
+This means your body gets the abundance of air in the low area.
+When you move to higher alleviation, this changes would make your body not adjust the amount to Air due to lack of air density in High Altitude.
+This makes you feel uncomfortable and even sick.
 Please understand this.
 High Altitude sickness is serious and could even lead to death.

 How to cope up with the high altitude sickness?

-My sincere advice is as soon as check in your hotel on the first day in Tibet.
+Our sincere advice is as soon as check in your hotel on the first day in Tibet.
 Drink plenty of waters and take a nap or rest in your hotel room.
-Do not go out for first six hours and you can even ask your tour operator to bring you an oxygen cylinder if you think you would need it.
+Do not go out for first five hours and you can even ask your tour operator to bring you an oxygen cylinder if you think you would need it.
 Please avoid direct sun for first two days, due to high altitude the sun in Tibet is super strong.
-Many faint in sun stroke.

-Many good travel agency would already assign an oxygen cylinder in your car, like we do.
+Most good travel agencies would already assign an oxygen cylinder in your car like we do.
 If there is one in your car, ask the guide if you can take it to your room.
-Many hotels do provide oxygen but at the ten times more then market price.
+Many hotels do provide oxygen but with the extra cost.
 Travel agency provides free, and some good travel agency even refill the tank for the entire tour.
 The cost of refilling the medium size tank would be less then five dollars but hotel could charge you 50 Dollar.

 Take your first day in slow.
-Do not take a bath on the first day.
+Do not take a long bath on the first day.
 Taking bath dehydrate your body.
-And if you are taking bath in later days, please drink plenty of waters before hoping into the bath room.
+Please drink plenty of waters before hoping into the bath room.

 If you are feeling uneasy and uncomfortable, please try to sit back in the nearest shadow and talk to you guide.
 Good guide will communicate with you and will try to make the best solution out of the situation.
 Which is why guide plays a very crucial role.